-- 2) All secondary legislations which should be available on the websites of the government, MoF, DMO, or central bank. - a.
-Regulation of the Domestic Capital Market, if any
+- 2) All secondary legislation which should be available on the websites of the government, MoF, DMO or central bank. - a.
+Regulation of the domestic capital market, if any

-Rules and regulations related with the functioning of the domestic debt market including the definition of institutional actors, for example sovereigns, registry entities, market makers, and institutional and individual investors, and their rights and obligations.
+Rules and regulations related to the functioning of the domestic debt market, including the definition of institutional actors-for example, sovereigns, registry entities, market makers, and institutional and individual investors-and their rights and obligations.